benbaptist/minecraft-wrapper/README.md

 Please read our [wiki](https://github.com/benbaptist/minecraft-wrapper/wiki) for additional information and review the issues page before submitting bug reports.<br>
 If you run into any bugs, please _do_ report them!

 The master branch will run all versions of minecraft if you don't use proxy mode.
 If you're using 1.6 and earlier, please turn on pre-1.7-mode in wrapper.properties.
-If you want to use proxy mode in 1.9 or later versions, you must switch to the 'development' branch or 'stable-formc1.9-1.10' branch (again, only for vanilla type unmodded servers!)
+If you want to use proxy mode in 1.9 or later versions, you must switch to the 'development' branch.

 #Features#
 Wrapper.py supports the following features: